na-na-hi/renget/archive/vdpo6.md

 >his body like a tense spring and he ground his ass against your face
 >he couldn't even finish his insults any more
 >he was just babbling
->his thighs gripped your head as his loomed over you
+>his thighs gripped your head as he loomed over you
 >his paw gripped your hair as he gave himself over to riding your face
 >the purring came back
 >as much as he denied it himself his body told the truth